Who We Are

 -

 WASH PROGRAM: Intuba understands that bringing in a clean water source without effective education is irresponsible.
 We teach a simple method of WASH (water, sanitation, and hygiene).
 Our objective is to have a new latrine built in the community close to the water source and to teach simple but effective hand-washing techniques to all community members.
-It has been stated by W.H.O. (world health organization) that when you include a complete WASH program, the overall health of a community is improved by 93%.
+It has been stated by the World Health Organization that when you include a complete WASH program, the overall health of a community is improved by 93%.

 -

 RAISED BED & DRIP IRRIGATION GARDEN: Once a sustainable source of clean water is provided to a community, Intuba will begin to develop a community garden, bringing a much-needed source of nutrition to the members of the community.
-As the garden is expanded, the intention is to produce a sufficient quantity of vegetables that the excess is then taken to and sold at the local market, thus producing a much-needed source of community revenue.
+As the garden is expanded, the intention is to produce a sufficient quantity of vegetables.
+The excess is then taken to and sold at the local market, thus producing a much-needed source of community revenue.

 -